Exhaust Gas Pressure Sensors

 Why Do They Fail?

-Symptoms of a Failed EGP Sensor
+Symptoms of a Failed Exhaust Gas Pressure Sensor

 Fitting Tips